SUNET/cnaas-nms/docs/changelog/index.rst

     Defaults to True.
   * init_mgmt_timeout: Timeout to wait for device to apply changed management IP.
     Defaults to 30, specified in seconds (integer).
+ - Initial work on API to set/update and get stack members.
+Not working for ZTP init yet.
+ - Linknet API updated to allow PUT/update, allow GET of single linknet, DELETE syntax harmonized with rest of API

 Bug fixes: